gdsbook/book/notebooks/10_clustering_and_regionalization.md

 Many different clustering methods exist; they differ on how the "cluster at large" is defined, and how "similar" members must be to clusters, or how these clusters are obtained.
-Regionalization is a special kind of clustering with an additional geographic requirement.
+Regionalization is a special kind of clustering that imposes an additional geographic requirement.
 Observations should be grouped so that each spatial cluster, or *region*, is spatially-coherent as well as data-coherent.
 Thus, regionalization is often concerned with connectivity in a contiguity